10 Fun Facts About Bichon Frises

 Bichon Frises are bright, clever, and adaptable dogs.
 You’d probably recognize their powdery white hair and cute, rounded head hair.
 Their alertness makes them great watchdogs; however, they consider everyone a friend.
 With a positive and happy personality, these small dogs make friends wherever they go.
 Learn more in these 10 fun facts about Bichon Frises!

 1. Bichon Frises have been around for centuries.

-The breed has a close association with European nobles, which began sometimes in the 13th century.
-The AKC describes the breed as “among the canine kingdom’s great survivors.”
+This dog breed has a close association with European nobles, which began sometime in the 13th century.
+The American Kennel Club (AKC) describes the breed as “among the canine kingdom’s great survivors.”
 Charming and intelligent, the Bichon has been through and survived revolutions, world wars, and the fall of empires.
 They have adapted throughout the years in order to survive.

 2. They began their modern development on Tenerife.

 The Bichon Frise is a member of a canine clan known as Barbichon-type dogs, and the AKC points out that it’s believed that this breed began its modern development on Tenerife, which is the largest of the Canary Islands.
 The Bichon Frise was very popular with the island’s sailors.
 They often traveled with Spanish sailors and were used as items of barter during their travels.
 The Bichon descended from the Barbet (or Water Spaniel), which is where the name “Barbichon” came from, which was later shortened to Bichon.

 3. The modern Bichon Frise developed into four categories.

 Because the original Bichon Frises traveled often with sailors, they began to breed in other countries, which is why there is more than one type of Bichon.
 The modern Bichon Frise developed into the Maltese, the Bolognaise, the Havanese, and the original Bichon Frise, also known as the Bichon Tenerife.
 The four different names refer to the region where each type was bred.